-Brief Description What is Required: The following sub-paragraphs describe the IT processes and steps.
-Providers should regularly check the Department's IT Systems for any updates and ensure they use the latest IT advice available. a) From the ESSWeb menu select Job Seeker/JSCI .
+Brief Description What is Required: Start a JSCI and select the Conducting Site possible and must retain on file the full JSCI signed by the Participant, either on the original paper form or a scanned electronic copy.
+The following sub-paragraphs describe the IT processes and steps.
+Providers should regularly check the Department's IT Systems for any updates and ensure they use the latest IT advice available. a) From the ESSWeb menu select Job Seeker/JSCI.
 This will display the JSCI History panel, the JSCI Questions panel, and the JSCI Details panel.
 Select Add JSCI from the JSCI History panel.
-This will now bring up the JSCI Questions Screen. b) The Provider must select the site at which the JSCI is being conducted from the Conducting Site drop down list and then click save. c) The Provider must select the Method of Delivery from the drop down list and then click save.
-Record Participant's d) For an Initial JSCI, the Provider must ask and record the Participant's answers to all JSCI questions in sequence. answers to JSCI questions and review the answers Select the Pencil Icon to record the Participant's responses for each group of questions in the JSCI Summary Panel.
+This will bring up the JSCI Questions Screen. b) The Provider must select the site at which the JSCI is being conducted from the Conducting Site drop down list and then click save. c) The Provider must select the Method of Delivery from the drop down list and then click save.
+Record Participant's For an Initial JSCI, the Provider must ask and record the Participant's answers to all JSCI questions in sequence. answers to JSCI questions and review the answers Select the Pencil Icon to record the Participant's responses for each group of questions in the JSCI Summary Panel.
 This will then open up the individual questions for each group.
 Select the relevant response for each question then click the Save button to save the recorded responses before moving to the next group of questions in the JSCI Summary Panel. e) For a CoCR JSCI the Provider: i) may either ask all JSCI questions in sequence and update the Participant's answers where relevant, or ii) ask only those questions and record responses that relate to the Participant's changed circumstances or disclosed information.
 Notwithstanding the reason for change, the Provider must document the nature and context of each change in circumstances in accordance with the instructions in the Additional Information about documenting the changes made to the JSCI section of this document. f) Select Save to save the recorded responses before moving to the next Question Panel.
 Move between Question panels as required. g) Selecting Cancel at any point throughout the JSCI process will terminate the JSCI and recorded responses/changes will not be saved. h) Corrections can be made if required before the JSCI is submitted. i) It is very important that the Provider reviews the recorded responses with the Participant to ensure they are correct prior to submitting the JSCI.
 A limit of two JSCIs per job seeker per day is applied by the Department's IT Systems.
-Submit the JSCI Disability Employment Services Grant Agreement j) When all the answers have been reviewed and the Provider is certain they are correct, select Save, then select the Save drop down arrow and select Submit JSCI.
-This will display the JSCI ESAt Confirmation screen. k) The JSCI ESAt Confirmation screen will:
+Submit the JSCI Grant Agreement References: j) When all the answers have been reviewed and the Provider is certain they are correct, select Save, then select the Save drop down arrow and select Submit JSCI.
+This will display the JSCI ESAt Confirmation screen. k) The JSCI ESAt Confirmation screen will: Clause 115 indicate in the ESAt may be required section if any factors that may require further assessment have been identified,